minthcm/minthcm/SECURITY.md

 ## Reporting a Vulnerability

-Please report any vulnerabilities that you find via email to contact@minthcm.org
+Please report any vulnerabilities that you find via Security Advisories section https://github.com/minthcm/minthcm/security/advisories
 We will reply to your report within 1 business day.
 We kindly ask you not to make the vulerability public for 14 days after we released a security update addressing it.